 Work and clients: Simon’s focus is on hand-holding, nurturing individuals and their businesses, guiding them through red tape and managing expansion.
 His accounting expertise, married to a wealth of tax experience, enables him to advise on a range of issues from the structure of a new business to the tax implications of proposed transactions.
-His clients include those in sectors such as entertainment & media, professional practices, property & construction, owner managed business, information technology, retailers and private clients.
+His clients include those in sectors such as entertainment & media, professional practices, property & construction, owner managed business, information technology, retailers, charities and private clients.
 He is joint head of the firm's not-for-profit team and holds a diploma in Charity Accounting.
 Simon is involved in the recruitment and training of staff in-house.
 He also represents the firm within its international association, AGN.

 The route to Shipleys: Simon qualified whilst working with HW Fisher and Co. and worked with KPMG.
 He joined Shipleys in 1989, becoming a principal in 1995 and Managing Principal in 2015.